 (Formerly ARTH 371.)
-A survey of the development of visual art of the Western world in its various forms that examines and compares the expression of cultural and aesthetic values in Europe and the United States from 1300 to the present day.
+A survey of the development of the Western tradition of visual art in its various forms that examines and compares the expression of cultural and aesthetic values in Europe and the United States from 1300 to the present day.
 The aim is to apply principles of visual literacy; describe, analyze, and contextualize content and elements of art; and differentiate historic periods and styles of art.
 Students may receive credit for only one of the following courses: ARTH 371 or ARTH 373.